felipecarrillo100/CatalogExplorerCustomExtensionsSamples/README.md

 https://raw.githubusercontent.com/felipecarrillo100/geojsonrepo/master/world.json
 ```

-Hint: Click the “Get layers” button to retrieve information from the URL.
+Hint: Click the `Get layers` button to retrieve information from the URL.
 Once retrieved, select
 your preferences, and then click “Add layer” to incorporate the layer into the map.

 3. Save all your layers into a workspace.